6 Common Kitchen Organizing Mistakes to AvoidJanuary 5, 2021

 Mistake #1 – Never Thinking About What You Need to Store

 If you never take a minute to think about what you need to store, you may end up putting things wherever they fit.
-Although this is easy and quick at the moment, it can quickly lead to you running out of space because nothing is stored efficiently or never being able to find what you need.
+This is not a great way to organize kitchen appliances or cabinets, or get the storage you need in your kitchen design.
+Although it may be easy and quick at the moment, it can quickly lead to you running out of space because nothing is stored efficiently or never being able to find what you need.

 There is also the frustration of having to search through things or move other things out of the way to get to what you need.
 On top of that, if you’re thinking about the kitchen in your custom home, you won’t have a good idea of how to plan kitchen storage if you don’t think about what you need to store in the first place.